 Best of Greece in 10 days

-Our Best of Greece 10-Day Tour takes you on a fabulous journey around the highlights of Greece with handpicked local guides at each major site of interest.
+Take a fabulous journey around the highlights of Greece with handpicked local guides at each major site of interest.
 From ancient Athens to breathtaking Santorini, this itinerary is packed with unforgettable ancient Greek sites to visit, along with stunning beaches, vineyards, whitewashed villages and local cuisine.
-Look forward to absorbing the unique history, culture and heritage of this multi-destination holiday, which is ideal for private groups, families and corporate getaways.
+Look forward to absorbing the unique history, culture and heritage of this multi-destination holiday, which is ideal for couples, small groups & families.

 - Visit the Acropolis with an informative local guide